Iftach Alony: Literature

 both in text and audio.
 Each story is uniquely displayed with video images.
 The project allows free access and is adaptable to any digital device.
 The project is supported by Mifal HaPayis Council for the Culture and Arts, the Goethe-Institut, and private agencies.

 There are 200,000 entries per month.

 Alony's short fiction and poems have been published in various periodicals, including: Haaretz Gallery edition as well as in Haaretz Culture and Books Magazine, Yedioth Ahronoth Weekend edition, Granta 05 ("El Cavallo"), and in the anthologies “The Only Band that Matters” (published by Akik, 2015, editor: Dana Kessler; story: "xxx"), "We Don’t Forget, We Go Dancing" (published by Afik; 2015, editors: Norbert Kron and Amichai Shalev; story: "Saragossa in Berlin").

 In 2014, Alony served as a judge in Haaretz's short story competition.

 As part of the Short Story Project, Alony created the literary production "Listen to This", an ensemble of four actors (Menashe Noy, Alma Dishi, Or Rotem, Matan Ksirer) reading short stories from the project, accompanied by a pianist and a percussionist; Tzavta Theater staged the production.

 In 2014 and 2017, Alony participated in the Metula Poetry Festival.

+In 2024, he was awarded the Prime Minister's Prize for Hebrew Literary Works.